BeamMP/Docs/docs/en/server/port-forwarding.md

 - Windows Key, then start typing the phrase "cmd", then press Enter when you see "Command Prompt" highlighted.
 - Windows Key + R (opens the Run dialog box), followed by 'cmd', then Enter
-- Right-click the Windows Key, then choose 'Windows PowerShell' (white text on blue background)
+- Right-click the Windows Icon, then choose 'Windows PowerShell' (white text on blue background)

 <figure class="image image_resized" style="width:62%;" markdown>